 As technology increasingly permeates every aspect of our lives and shapes our societies, it becomes of utmost importance to ensure that this transformative change is happening sustainably.
 Ultimately the choices we make in the realm of digitalization can either exacerbate environmental degradation and inequality or serve as a catalyst for positive change.
 UNEP’s work on sustainable digitalization aims at mitigating the negative environmental and social impacts from digital technologies and their supply chains.

-Our Vision: Digital Technologies sustainable by design
+Our vision: Sustainable Digital Technologies by Design

 In the domain of sustainable digital transformation, two primary aspects are: